freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 consumer starts it's processing a spot will open up in the queue, rather than after the processing of the current message has finished.
 So all of the delays are kind of a moot point, as they don't add to the time it takes for a transaction to take an item off the queue.

-What we're seing above is that for some of the partitions the consumer managed to commit and thus taking a message off the queue before the second message was published, for the others the second publish happened before the commit.
+What we're seeing above is that for some of the partitions the consumer managed to commit and thus taking a message off the queue before the second message was published, for the others the second publish happened before the commit.

 I suppose the actual semantics of having one message being processed and one message pending on the queue is acceptable for a back pressure mechanism,